 Attaching Policies to WSDL Definitions

 Web Service Contracts can be extended with security policies that express additional constraints, requirements, and qualities that typically relate to the behaviors of services.
-Security policies can be human-readable and become part of a supplemental service-level agreement, or can be machine-readable processed at runtime.
+Security policies can be human-readable and become part of a supplemental service-level agreement or can be machine-readable processed at runtime.
 Machine-readable policies are defined using the WS-Policy language and related WS-Policy specifications.

 [WS-20] Policy expressions MUST be isolated into a separate WS-Policy definition document, which is then referenced within the WSDL document via the wsp:PolicyReference element.